bohanzhu/test_doc/README.md

 To train your own model for generating caption, Please start with [Data Preparation](#Data-Preparation)
 ## Data Preparation
-Get your data for caption generating model in any source following the required patter.
+Get your data for caption generating model in any source following the required pattern.

-Any custom data set with images and descriptive annotations in json format
+Data set need to contain both images files in JPEG format and descriptive annotation files in json format
 * JPEG image
-* JSON annotation file containing metadata of caption
+* JSON annotation file containing metadata of caption associated with JPEG image

 ```
 JSON annotation file example: